Back to Resource Hub

 How Many Driving Lessons Do I Need?

 This will depend entirely on the individual learner.
-However, if you take the average number of hours needed to learn as 45, you can use this to roughly calculate how many lessons you may need.
+However, if you take the average number of hours needed to learn as 45 hours of expert tuition, plus 22 hours of private practice, you can use this to roughly calculate how many lessons you may need.

-It will depend on the length of lessons you take, but using the 45-hour average, it can be:
+It will depend on the length of lessons you take, but using the 67-hour average, it can be:

 Again, these are just averages.